Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

 In **CARML**, you can't work directly in the `main` branch, so the first action to be taken is to to _fork_ the repository.

-> One of the fundamental features in version control systems, branching and forking are foundamentals to collaboration.
+> One of the fundamental features in version control systems, branching and forking are fundamentals to collaboration.
 >
 > A **branch** in Git creates another line of development in the project without affecting the main branch.
 >